CSC207-UofT/course-project-group-010/phase2/specific-design-explanations/Classes Explanation.md

   give up necessary data.
 - UserManager initializes with a User object, and manages it.
 It provides functionalities related to saving, authorization, and presentation.
+- CommentPresenter is a wrapper class for CommentManager that helps present it in a more human-friendly manner.
+It manages comments like a file system structure, maintaining a "path" that the user is viewing.

 ## Interfaces